-H.On September 21, 2023, the Company's board of directors resolved to purchase Land and Buildings from the from the related party.
-Pegatron Corporation, and the total transaction amounted to NT\$3,040,000 thousand.
-As of December 31, 2023, NT\$600,000 thousand had been paid.
+J.On September 21, 2023, the Company's board of directors resolved to purchase Land and Buildings from the related party.
+Pegatron Corporation, and the total transaction amounted to NT\$3,040,000 thousand (exclude business tax).As of March 2024, Land and Buildings transfer have been completed.

-I.Salaries and rewards to key management of the Group
+K.Salaries and rewards to key management of the Group

 For the year ended December 31,

-2023 2022
+2024 2023

 Short-term employee benefits and post-

-employment benefits \$48,207 \$43,394
+employment benefits \$58,148 \$48,207